LiveWaffle/ASMos/README.md

 * QEMU
 * Terminal

-1.Install NASM and QEMU.
+1. Install NASM and QEMU.
-2.Add QEMU to your system PATH so it can be run from anywhere.
+2. Add QEMU to your system PATH so it can be run from anywhere.
 3. Run the build.ps1 script to compile the .asm files.
-4.Launch QEMU with the compiled .img file to boot the OS.
+4. Launch QEMU with the compiled .img file to boot the OS.